A00447694/A00447694/README.md

 - 💬 Ask me about Python, ML, Data Analysis, and Productionization.
 - 📫 Reach out to me: via LinkedIn.
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: There is pink snow on Neptune!
+- ⚡ Fun fact: "Did you know that the shortest-ever programming joke is just two characters long?
+It goes like this: There are only 10 types of people in the world: those who understand binary, and those who don't.
+10 is equal to 2 in binary!"

 🛠️ Tech Stack